-Proposal Nasdaq Board's Recommendation Voting Standard Effect of Abstentions and Broker Non-Votes 1.
-Election of ten directors (Non-Discretionary Item) FOR EACH NOMINEE Majority of votes cast Not counted as votes cast and therefore have no effect 2.
-Advisory vote to approve the Company's executive compensation (Non-Discretionary Item) FOR Majority of the votes present in person or represented by proxy Abstentions have the effect of a vote against the proposal; broker non-votes have no effect 3.
-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 (Discretionary Item) FOR Majority of the votes present in person or represented by proxy Abstentions have the effect of a vote against the proposal; there will not be broker non- votes 4.
-To approve an amendment to Nasdaq's charter to increase the total number of authorized shares of common stock to effect a proposed 3-for-1 stock split (Non-Discretionary Item) FOR Majority of the outstanding shares of common stock Abstentions have the effect of a vote against the proposal; broker non-votes have the effect of a vote against the proposal 5.
-Shareholder proposal - Special Shareholder Meeting Improvement (Non-Discretionary Item) AGAINST Majority of the votes present in person or represented by proxy Abstentions have the effect of a vote against the proposal; broker non-votes have no effect
+Proposal Nasdaq Board's Recommendation Voting Standard Effect of Abstentions and Broker Non-Votes Election of ten directors (Non-Discretionary Item) FOR EACH NOMINEE Majority of votes cast Not counted as votes cast and therefore have no effect Advisory vote to approve the Company's executive compensation (Non-Discretionary Item) FOR Majority of the votes present in person or represented by proxy Abstentions have the effect of a vote against the proposal; broker non-votes have no effect Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 (Discretionary Item) FOR Majority of the votes present in person or represented by proxy Abstentions have the effect of a vote against the proposal; there will not be broker non-votes To approve an amendment to Nasdaq's charter to increase the total number of authorized shares of common stock to effect a proposed 3-for-1 stock split (Non-Discretionary Item) FOR Majority of the outstanding shares of common stock Abstentions have the effect of a vote against the proposal; broker non-votes have no effect Shareholder proposal - Special Shareholder Meeting Improvement (Non-Discretionary Item) AGAINST Majority of the votes present in person or represented by proxy Abstentions have the effect of a vote against the proposal; broker non-votes have no effect

 The proxy provides that each shareholder may vote his or her Nasdaq shares "For," "Against" or "Abstain" on individual nominees and each of the other proposals.
 Whichever method you select to transmit your instructions, the proxy holders will vote your shares as provided by those instructions.
-If you provide a proxy without specific voting instructions, the proxy holders will vote your Shares as a accordance with the Board recommendations noted above.
+If you provide a proxy without specific voting instructions, the proxy holders will vote your Nasdaq shares in accordance with the Board recommendations noted above.